• Skip to primary navigation

 Asian Cucumber Salad

-Chilled, flavorful, and incredibly fresh, this spicy Asian cucumber salad is the perfect summer side dish.
+Chilled, flavorful, and incredibly fresh-tasting, this Asian cucumber salad is the perfect summer side dish.

-Asian cucumber salad served in a bowl with chopsticks.
+Asian cucumber salad is served in a white bowl.

 Ingredients

-Rice vinegar: If you don't have any on hand, it's OK to use white wine vinegar instead.
-I don't recommend using plain distilled vinegar, though.
-It's too sour, in my opinion.
+• Rice vinegar: If you don't have any on hand, it's OK to use white wine vinegar.

-Cilantro: I know that some people dislike cilantro.
+• Cilantro: Some people dislike cilantro.
 If you're one of them, you can use parsley instead.
 Cilantro is more flavorful, though, and better complements the other flavors in this salad.

 Instructions